 I am back with Fab to bring you our next instalment in the sprinkles of imagination campaign, where we are producing great projects that help turn everyday objects into something that your children can use for imaginative play.
 Fab has sent us lots of lolly sticks to make into fun and creative designs, so we decided to have a go at making a lolly stick harmonica or a popsicle stick harmonica (depended on where in the world you are reading from)!
 These were so simple to make, but we have had hours experimenting with what sounds we can make and the boys with all their friends have made a band!

 The Mad House is a multi-award-winning blog written by Jen Walshaw.
 It is consistently one of the most relevant and influential blogs since its inception.
 Mum in the Mad House is one of the UK’s top 50 blogs according to Vuelio.
 Mum in the Mad House is Vuelio’s #1 parenting blog, in addition to the UK’s #1 Mummy blog by Vuelio in 2015 and 2016 and #2 for 2017 and in the top 5 parent bloggers in 2014 and 2016.
 The Mad House was voted The Best Craft Blog in The Mad Blog Awards 2015 run by Tots100.
 We are also the Tots100 Number 1 Craft Blog for 2015 and runner-up in their number 1 parent blog for 2016 I started writing this blog as a record of family life after a health scare in 2008 and became a full-time blogger in 2012.
-I have more »
+I have a passion more »

 Summer holidays, you either love them or hate them.
 I am never sure about which camp I am in.
 I love spending time with the children but do worry about the cost of summer activities.
 I relish not having to get up each morning and giving up the school routine, but I don’t like hearing the words “I’m Bored” That is why I came up with the bored jar (about four years ago).